Zuehlke/aws-cloudformation-tutorial/readme.md

-# How to properly setup a Spring Boot Application using CloudFormation
 ## Intro
 The goal of this project is to give you a rocket start into AWS CloudFormation.
 It should lead you through the process of setting up a backend for yourself in only minutes.
 Adapting the template to other stacks/technologies should be as easy as possible.
 The focus lays on scalability and security.